Aeronique/aerobytes-site/_posts/2026-08-19-sisterhood-travelling-packets.md

 ![api.php returning its full list of valid actions inside a JSON error](/assets/images/sisterhood-travelling-packets/4.png)

+`api.php` is a single PHP script that routes on its query string.
+The first parameter follows a `?`, and each parameter after that is joined with an `&`.
+The `action` parameter selects the operation, and the sections below build the call up one parameter at a time.

 Seven actions, none of them gated by authentication: `upload`, `status`, `messages`, `decrypt`, `wallets`, `payloads`, `exfil`.
 An endpoint that runs sensitive actions without confirming the caller is broken access control, the risk that has held the top spot on the OWASP Top 10 since the 2021 edition. `messages` was the most promising, so I started there.

 ## Reading the Crew's Chat Logs